 So unless you can comfortably jog a marathon in less than 3 hours, you are going to want to run less than 26 miles in a single run in training.
 And in order to make those under-distance long runs more like the experience we will feel on race day, without actually running all the miles at once, we can get creative by using our backpack of accumulated fatigue.

 A great way to do this is by running a shorter steady or marathon-paced run the day before the long run.
-Now, at the beginning of this episode, I told you to alternate your hard days with easy days, but this is when you want to do the opposite for a specific purpose.
+Now, at the beginning of this post, I told you to alternate your hard days with easy days, but this is when you want to do the opposite for a specific purpose.

 Instead of thinking of the steady before the long run as two separate runs, think of them as one run, broken up by a night of rest.
 So perhaps your steady run is 6 or 8 miles on a Saturday.
 It’s not an easy run, other than the warm up and cool down miles, but it’s not a super challenging run either.
 Then on Sunday, you’ll be effectively beginning your long run at mile 6 or 8 instead of mile zero, since you’re still carrying Saturday’s miles in your legs.
 If your long run is 18 miles on Sunday, you are effectively running 22 or 24 miles, but with far less risk or recovery time.